 - 1. The faculty member may wish to be considered for promotion.
 If so, a full promotion file, including extramural letters, shall be prepared. - 2.
+In the case of promotions and advancement to VI, the candidate may wish indicate if placement at a higher than normal step should be reviewed and voted upon.
+In such a case, the candidate should provide justification for the higher placement in their self-statement. - 3.
 Associate Professors and above may wish to defer review.
-(For limitations, see Section II.B.7-Deferral.) - 3.
-The faculty member may wish to be considered for a merit if the faculty member is not at the highest step and is not in the 7th year in the Assistant rank. - a.
+(For limitations, see Section II.B.7-Deferral.)

+- 4. The faculty member may wish to be considered for a merit if the faculty member is not at the highest step and is not in the 7th year in the Assistant rank. - a.
 The Chair confirms the impending review with the candidate. - b.
-The Chair makes certain the candidate is adequately informed about the entire review process and is made aware of APM 210-1, APM 220-80, and APM 160. - c.
+The Chair makes certain the candidate is adequately informed about the entire review process and is made aware of APM 210-1, APM 220-80, and APM 160 - c.
 The Chair makes certain the candidate is given an opportunity to: - i.
 Ask questions. - ii.
-Encourage the candidate to begin updating eFilePlus, including a self-statement. - iii.
+Encourage the candidate to begin updating eFilePlus, including a self-statement (see Section III.
+U) and a mentorship statement (see Section III.V) - iii.
 Suggest, where relevant, names of persons to be solicited for letters of evaluation. - iv.
 Provide in writing to the Chair names of possible extramural reviewers who, for reasons set forth by the candidate, might not objectively evaluate the candidate's qualifications and performance.
 Any such statements shall be included in the personnel review file. - v.
-Provide in writing to the VPAP and CAP, names of possible campus Ad Hoc reviewers who, for reasons set forth by the candidate, might not objectively evaluate the candidate's qualifications and performance. - 4.
+Provide in writing to the VPAP and CAP, names of possible campus Ad Hoc reviewers who, for reasons set forth by the candidate, might not objectively evaluate the candidate's qualifications and performance. - 5.
 The faculty member may wish to discuss the possibility of an additional O/S or an acceleration if the record warrants this distinction (see Section II.B.10).

-7. Procedures Before the Departmental Recommendation is Determined a.
+8. Procedures Before the Departmental Recommendation is Determined a.
 The Chair shall provide the candidate the opportunity to inspect all the non-confidential material in the personnel review file.
 Confidential documents (including declinations from extramural reviewers) shall be made available to the candidate.
 These documents shall be provided in the form of redacted copies.
 Per information given to extramural letter writers "The University of California will keep your name and institutional affiliation confidential.
 Any identifying information on the letterhead and within your signature block will be removed.
 However, pursuant to state law and University policy, the full text of the body of your letter will be provided to the candidate.
 In order to keep your identity confidential, you may want to avoid putting information in the body of your letter that would identify you".

 Note: The identities of persons who were the sources of these documents shall not be disclosed.
-Redaction of a letter of evaluation (including declinations) is defined as removal of the name, title, organizational/institutional affiliation, and relational information contained below the signature block.
-(APM 160-20-c(4).)
+Redaction of a letter of evaluation (including declinations) is defined as removal of the name, title, organizational/institutional affiliation, and relational information contained below the signature block (APM 160-20-c (4)).
 Any identifying information on the letterhead and emails (including email address or signature) must also be removed.